5Star: Ratings

 The launch of Five Life was at the time ranked as the worst received multichannel launch for a terrestrial broadcaster, only managing to achieve a primetime share of 0.21%.

-Following the channel's relaunch as Fiver in 2008, the all-day share for the channel has been between 0.5 and 0.6%.
-The highest-rated series airing on the channel are Home and Away, Neighbours, and the weeknight primetime movie showings.
+Following the channel's relaunch as Fiver in 2008, the all-day share for the channel was between 0.5 and 0.6%.
+The highest-rated series airing on 5Star are Home and Away, Neighbours, and the weeknight primetime movie showings.
 The highest rating for the channel is held by Big Brother: Live from the House, when it received just over one million viewers and an audience share of over five percent in 2013.